Peregrine Worsthorne: Editor and later responsibilities (1986–91)

-After Conrad Black's holding company gained 80% of the company stock in 1986, Worsthorne was finally able to become editor of The Sunday Telegraph, though in the end only for three years.
+After Conrad Black's holding company gained 80 per cent of the company stock in 1986, Worsthorne was finally able to become editor of The Sunday Telegraph, though in the end only for three years.
 In 1989 the Telegraph titles briefly became a seven-day operation under Max Hastings, with the bulk of The Sunday Telegraph edited by Trevor Grove.
 Worsthorne's responsibilities were reduced to the three comment pages by the editor-in-chief Andrew Knight, who sacked Worsthorne as editor over lunch in Claridge's.
 The lofty ethos of the comment pages, with contributors including Bruce Anderson, was captured in their nickname, 'Worsthorne College'.
 This arrangement continued until September 1991 when Worsthorne's commitments were reduced to his weekly column.

 In January 1990, Worsthorne was the defendant in a libel case brought by Andrew Neil and The Sunday Times, over a March 1989 editorial "Playboys as Editors" in The Sunday Telegraph which claimed that as a result of Neil's involvement with Pamella Bordes, he and The Observer's Donald Trelford (also involved with Bordes) should not serve as editors of their titles.
 (The Independent on Sunday, the other British quality Sunday, did not begin publication until January 1990.)
 The Sunday Telegraph had accused Neil of knowing that Bordes was a prostitute, which according to Roy Greenslade, he certainly did not know, a fact which the Telegraph had accepted by the time of the court case, but still defended the two articles (one was not by Worsthorne) as fair comment.
-Neil won the defamation case, being awarded damages of £1,000, and his paper won its then cover price of 60p.
-Earlier, in March 1988, Worsthorne had said Neil was a "brilliant editor", according to an entry in the diary of his friend, Woodrow Wyatt.
+Neil won the defamation case, being awarded damages of £1,000 and his paper won its then cover price of 60p.
+Earlier, in March 1988, Worsthorne had said Neil was a "brilliant editor", according to an entry in the diary of his friend,Woodrow Wyatt.
 "The job of journalism is not to be scholarly", Worsthorne commented in 1989.
 "The most that can be achieved by an individual newspaper or journalist is the articulation of an intelligent, well-thought-out, coherent set of prejudices – ie, a moral position."
 Worsthorne received a knighthood in the 1991 New Year Honours for services to journalism.

 Views concerning homosexuality

 Worsthorne long criticised homosexual activity, castigating Roy Jenkins in particular in a 1982 editorial for his tolerance of "queers".
-At the time of the debate over Section 28 in January 1988 he appeared on BBC Radio Three's Third Ear programme and persistently referred to gay men as "them", which caused the other interviewee, Ian McKellen, to come out by saying, "I'm one of them myself".
+At the time of the debate over Section 28 in January 1988 he appeared on Third Ear a Radio 3 programme and persistently referred to gay men as "them", which caused the other interviewee, Ian McKellen, to come out by saying, "I'm one of them myself".
 Worsthorne also said on the programme that not being gay was "a close-run thing" for some of his contemporaries.
-In a 2011 article for the London Evening Standard, in reference to the 1930s, Worsthorne said "I think more boys would have gone gay if there hadn't been such a price to pay for it."
+In a 2011 article for the London Evening Standard, in reference to the 1930s, Worsthorne said "I think more boys would have gone gay if there hadn't been such a price to pay for it".